pavan245/citation-analysis/README.md

 ```

 ## Data
+This project uses a large dataset of citation intents provided by this `SciCite` [GitHub repo](https://github.com/allenai/scicite).
+Can be downloaded from this [link](https://s3-us-west-2.amazonaws.com/ai2-s2-research/scicite/scicite.tar.gz). <br />
-We have 3 different intents/classes in the dataset:
+We have 3 different intents/classes in this dataset:

  - background (background information)
  - method (use of methods)